Nathaniel Parker Willis: Reputation

-Throughout his literary career, Willis was well liked and known for his good nature amongst friends.
+Throughout his literary career, Willis was well liked and known for his good nature among friends.
 Well traveled and clever, he had a striking appearance at six feet tall and was typically dressed elegantly.
 Many, however, remarked that Willis was effeminate, Europeanized, and guilty of "Miss Nancyism".
 One editor called him "an impersonal passive verb—a pronoun of the feminine gender".
 A contemporary caricature depicted him wearing a fashionable beaver hat and tightly closed coat and carrying a cane, reflecting Willis's wide reputation as a "dandy".
 Willis put considerable effort into his appearance and his fashion sense, presenting himself as a member of an upcoming American aristocracy.
-As Oliver Wendell Holmes, Sr. once said, Willis was "something between a remembrance of Count D'Orsay and an anticipation of Oscar Wilde".
+As Oliver Wendell Holmes Sr. once said, Willis was "something between a remembrance of Count D'Orsay and an anticipation of Oscar Wilde".
 Publisher Charles Frederick Briggs once wrote that "Willis was too Willisy".
 He described his writings as the "novelty and gossip of the hour" and was not necessarily concerned about facts but with the "material of conversation and speculation, which may be mere rumor, may be the truth".
 Willis's behavior in social groups annoyed fellow poet Henry Wadsworth Longfellow.
 "He is too artificial", Longfellow wrote to his friend George Washington Greene.
 "And his poetry has now lost one of its greatest charms for me—its sincerity".
 E. Burke Fisher, a journalist in Pittsburgh, wrote that "Willis is a kind of national pet and we must regard his faults as we do those of a spoiled stripling, in the hope that he will amend".

 Willis built up his reputation in the public at a time when readers were interested in the personal lives of writers.
 In his writings, he described the "high life" of the "Upper Ten Thousand", a phrase he coined.
 His travel writings in particular were popular for this reason as Willis was actually living the life he was describing and recommending to readers.
 Even so, he manufactured a humble and modest persona, questioned his own literary merit, and purposely used titles, such as Pencillings by the Way and Dashes at Life With Free Pencil, which downplayed their own quality.
 His informally toned editorials, which covered a variety of topics, were also very successful.
 Using whimsicality and humor, he was purposely informal to allow his personality to show in his writing.
 He addressed his readers personally, as if having a private conversation with them.
 As he once wrote: "We would have you ... indulge us in our innocent egotism as if it were all whispered in your private ear and over our iced Margaux".
 When women poets were becoming popular in the 1850s, he emulated their style and focused on sentimental and moral subjects.